Chapter 7

 d.

-The running time of quicksort is still valid even if the algorithm chooses the best pivot (median of the subarray) in every partitioning.
+The Ω(nlgn) running time of quicksort is still valid even if the algorithm chooses the best pivot (median of the subarray) in every partitioning.
 Thus, any technique that improves the chances of having good splits cannot influence the asymptotic lower bound of quicksort.

 Problem 7-7